ArturJanik/yumnote/README.md

 * Used 'why-did-you-update' tool to identify app elements with most redundant rerenders and refactored code to avoid most non-Router related ones.
 * Used 'source-map-explorer' tool to identify final build package bloats - went from 2.4MB to 1.6MB on home page for logged in user (foodnote list)

-### Frontend - TODO

-* Find out if it's possible to filter useless rerenders triggered by Router

 ### Backend - TODO

 * Narrow down queried fields to those required in response - partially Done